Benefits of ACH Payments for Businesses & Customers

 Why should businesses look at accepting ACH payments from customers?
 Let's take a look.

-Using ACH payment to send and receive money offers several key benefits for businesses.
+Using ACH transfers to send and receive money offers several key benefits for businesses.

 1. Speed and ease